 Below are the basic requirements for safely importing hemp plants and seeds into the United States from Canada and other countries.

-Hemp plants may be imported into the United States from Canada if accompanied by a phytosanitary certificate from Canada’s NPPO to verify the origin of the plant and to confirm no plant pests are detected.
+Hemp plants for planting may be imported into the United States from Canada if accompanied by a phytosanitary certificate from Canada’s NPPO to verify the origin of the plant and to confirm no plant pests are detected.

 Hemp seed shipments will be inspected upon arrival at the first port of entry by U.S. Customs and Border Protection (CBP) to ensure they meet APHIS regulations, including certification and freedom from plant pests.